matheuscoutinhoo/password_manager_py/README.md

-# Password Manager:
+# Password Manager

 ## This project works as follows:
 - You can create a new, random password with a designation (email, bank account, etc).
-When this function is executed, a txt document will be created in the folder (in this document the other passwords will be entered).
+When this function is executed, a txt document will be created in the folder (the other passwords will be entered in this same document).

 - You can see your saved passwords in the txt document.